Cyclone (DC Comics): Publication history

-Maxine made her debut in the DC Universe in Justice Society of America (vol. 2) #1 (February 2007).
+Maxine made her debut in the DC Universe in Justice Society of America (vol. 3) #1 (February 2007).

 Fictional character biography

-Maxine Hunkel is the granddaughter of Abigail "Ma" Hunkel, an honorary member of the Justice Society who operated as the original Red Tornado and is currently a caretaker of the Justice Society of America's headquarters.
+Maxine Hunkel is the granddaughter of Ma Hunkel, an honorary member of the Justice Society who operated as the original Red Tornado and is currently a caretaker of the Justice Society of America's headquarters.
 In addition, Maxine is also the niece of the Cyclone Kids who served as Red Tornado's sidekicks.
 Maxine grew up idolizing her grandmother's allies in the JSA.

-As a 6-year-old, Maxine was once kidnapped by T.O.
-Morrow, the mad scientist who created the second Red Tornado, a powerful android.
+As a 6-year-old, Maxine was once kidnapped by T. O. Morrow, the mad scientist who created the second Red Tornado, a powerful android.
 Morrow infects Maxine with "nanobytes" that are the apparent source of her powers.
 Cheerful, bubbly, and extremely intelligent (4.0 GPA and a 1300 SAT score in high school), Maxine is a 19-year-old student at Harvard University and an avid fan of the works of L. Frank Baum, particularly The Wizard of Oz, and linked works such as the musical Wicked.
 However, her talkative nature and know-it-all personality often alienates her peers and leave the young woman isolated.
 Her outcast status causes her to suffer from atypical depression.

 As she reached adulthood, she began to manifest unusual superhuman abilities.
 A sneeze demolishes her grandmother's garage and, the next day, she awoke inside a tornado five hundred feet off the ground.
-The young woman soon realizes that she has the power to manipulate wind.
+She soon realizes that she has the power to manipulate wind.

 When the Justice Society decides to expand its ranks and provide training to new heroes, Maxine is one of the first on their list.
 She is invited to join the team by Power Girl and Mr. Terrific and accepts through extreme amounts of excitement (her motormouth response nearly causes them to revoke the offer).
 Shortly afterwards, she is introduced to the rest of the JSA and her fangirl personality becomes evident in her bubbling reaction to meeting her heroes, particularly fellow teen Stargirl.
 During the first meeting of the group, the current holder of the Mr. America mantle literally falls into their midst and perishes.
 As a way to help her deal, fellow member Stargirl distracts her into building a superhero outfit.